Bavarian Potato Salad ‘Kartoffelsalat’

 If you have ever travelled to this part of the world you are guaranteed to have eaten Bavarian Potato Salad as it is served with nearly every meal.
 Being married to a Bavarian, this is one of the first German dishes that I learnt to cook, as it is such an important part of the local culinary culture.

 It is commonly written in recipes for German-style potato salads that the potatoes must be cooked in their skins and then peeled while hot before being dressed.
-After years of playing hot-potato and burning my fingers, I decided to put this old wives’ tale to the test, and I am happy to announce that not only is this step completely unnecessary, the potato salad is better if you peel the potatoes before cooking them.
+After years of playing hot potato and burning my fingers, I decided to put this old wives’ tale to the test, and I am happy to announce that not only is this step completely unnecessary, but the potato salad is better if you peel the potatoes before cooking them.
 Hooray!

 Bavarian Potato Salad